Alchemy (event)

 Alchemy is a burn event operated according to the 10 Principles of Burning Man held annually in the early fall.
 Alchemy was first held in 2007 and grew quickly to become the largest regional burn in the United States and second largest in the world in 2012.
-In 2013, the event cap was lowered by approximately 1,000.
-However the 2014 cap was set at 3,200 participants as was the 2015 cap.
+From 2013 onward, the size was reduced due to logistical limits.

-Until 2016, Alchemy was held at Cherokee Farms, a private campground in La Fayette, Georgia, approximately 100 miles northwest of Atlanta.
+Until 2016, Alchemy was held at Cherokee Farms, a private campground in LaFayette, Georgia, approximately 100 miles northwest of Atlanta.
 Alchemy 2016 took place in Bowdon, Georgia at Little Big Jam.
 That year's ticket cap was 2,700.

 Alchemy and its sister event Euphoria are now managed by the Georgia non-profit Flashpoint Artists Initiative.
+They are not sanctioned by Burning Man as part of the regional burn network.

 With the exception of a few contracted services, Alchemy and Flashpoint Artists Initiative are 100% volunteer managed.

 Event Management

 Each year's event is managed by a team of 3-5 individuals, designated as the Events Committee, chosen by the Flashpoint Artists Initiative (FAI) Board of Directors.
 A public call out is made by the Board and is distributed via FAI's newsletter, The Alchemist, along with all of their social media outlets.
 Soon after their selection, the EC submits an event budget proposal to the Board for approval.
 This proposal typically contains an overall operations budget for the event, ticket price, ticket cap, event dates, and event location.

 The EC has four departments: Operations, Safety, Information, and Art.
 Each department is managed by a Department Lead and sometimes an Assistant Department Lead.
 The entire EC is overseen by 1-2 Event Leads and Assistant Event Leads that act as project managers for the entire event.

 The EC, utilizing the same communications outlets, then makes public call outs for the individual teams that manage the day-to-day operations of the event teams.
 The team leads are chosen by the EC, and there are typically 2-5 people chosen to lead each team.

 None of Alchemy's EC and Team Leads are paid for their services and operate on a 100% volunteer basis.
 From time to time, they may be compensated with food, gas money, or other similar expenses.